 The money is not great, Fonseca said, but the work is year-round, which makes the searing temperatures worth the risk.

 With climate change bringing more frequent and intense heat waves, heat-related mortality incidents in Riverside County reached a ten-year high in 2021 with 39 deaths, according to the Riverside County Sheriff's Coroner's Office.

 It follows the soaring number of heat waves from that year.
 Our analysis of weather records from the National Weather Service shows more than half of July 2021 (16 days) broiled in temperatures 110 degrees or higher.
 June saw an all-time high of 123 degrees, which was nearly 14 degrees above the seasonal average.

-And as dangerous as the heat is -- certain groups are at higher risk.
+And while the heat is dangerous for everyone, certain groups are at higher risk.
 Men are more likely to die of heat-related illness, according to the Riverside University Health System, with men seeing 78% of heat-related deaths from 2016 - 2021.

 "Men tend to be more in the outdoor occupations that exposes them to high heat or the warehouse occupations where those facilities may not have air conditioning," said Wendy Hetherington, the chief epidemiologist of the Riverside County Department of Public Health.

-Of all the races, the Black community is the most vulnerable.
+Of all the races, the Black population is the most vulnerable.